An introduction to the Equiangular algorithm: Some matrix factorization

-The necessary condition for being possible this factorization is that the roots of $g(x)$, $d_1,\ldots,d_n$ are the real numbers, because $SDS^T$ must be symmetric.
-The eigenvalues of $A$, $\lambda_1,\ldots ,\lambda_n$ are distinct, which are the roots of the polynomial $p$.
-The scalar $\alpha$ in the coefficients of $g(x)$ can be interpreted as an small perturbation of coefficients of $p(x)$.
-We use the argument from complex analysis \cite{Ahlfors}: the eigenvalues of $A$ are continuous function of $A$, even though they are not differentiable.
-It means that if the coefficients of $p$ is perturbated just a little ($\alpha$), the roots of $p$ is changed just a little.
-In other words there is a real $0<\alpha <1$ depend on $n$ possibly near to zero so that $g(x)$ has all real roots.
-When $A$ is not diagonalizable, there is a simple counter example for the results of Theorem 6.4., e.g., $\Lambda=\text{diag}(0,1,1)$ then $D=\text{diag}(0,1+\sqrt{ \tfrac{\alpha ^2}{1-\alpha ^2}}i,1- \sqrt{\tfrac{\alpha ^2}{1-\alpha ^2}}i)$ is not real and symmetric, so $A$ will never be factorized as $SDS^T$. another counter example is when $A$ be a factor of identity matrix: Let $A=rI=SDS^T$, then $rS^{-1}S^{-T}=rG_\alpha ^{-1}=D$ so from Corollary \ref{invG} $rkG_h =D$, which means $G_h$ is diagonal that is a contradiction.
-Thus we can say $g(x)$ does not have all real roots or $g(x)$ has at least two complex roots. \end{proof} In general, we have proven the following proposition in general. \begin{proposition} Assume that $r$ and $\alpha$ are two nonzero real scalars so that $\alpha\in(0,1)$ then the following polynomial does not have not all real roots. \end{proposition} \begin{proof} From Theorem 6.4. it suffices to take $A=rI$.
-So $\Lambda=rI$ and since there is no real symmetric $D$ which satisfies $A=SDS^T$, then by \eqref{d_i} we can evaluate the coefficients of $g(x)$ as follows.
+Then the necessary condition for the implementation of this factorization is that the roots of $g(x)$ are all real because $SDS^T$ must be symmetric.
+Note that the scalar $\alpha$ in the coefficients of $g(x)$ can be considered as the perturbation in those of $p(x)$.
+Since the roots of $p(x)$ are distinct, then by the ``intermediate value theorem", there is a $\alpha$ in a neighborhood of zero for which the roots of $g(x)$ are all ``real" and possibly distinct.
+One can use an argument from the complex analysis \cite{Ahlfors}: the eigenvalues of $A$ are the continuous function of $A$, even though they are not differentiable. \end{proof} One can provide a counter example that shows the eigenvalues of $A$ are not distinct: let $A=\text{diag}(0,1,1)$ then $D=\text{diag}(0,1+\sqrt{ \tfrac{\alpha ^2}{1-\alpha ^2}}i,1- \sqrt{\tfrac{\alpha ^2}{1-\alpha ^2}}i)$ which is not real and symmetric.
+So $A$ wont be factorized as $SDS^T$.
+In general, if $A$ is a factor of identity matrix: let $A=rI=SDS^T$, then $rS^{-1}S^{-T}=rG_\alpha ^{-1}=D$ that satisfies $G_\alpha$ is diagonal, which is a contradiction.
+Therefore, in this case, the corresponding $g(x)$ in \eqref{g_n} has at least two nonreal roots.
+Note that the distinction of the eigenvalues of $A$ is the sufficient condition, but not necessary.
+For example, if $A$ is symmetric by two nonzero eigenvalues with the algebraic multiplicity $n-1$ at one of them, then by the Lemma \ref{LeiS}, the decomposition $A=rSS^T$ is possible and it suffices to let $D=rI$. \begin{proposition} For $\alpha\in(\frac{-1}{n-1},1)$ and nonzero $r$, the following polynomial has at least two nonreal roots. \end{proposition} \begin{proof} Since the Theorem \ref{SDST} does not hold for $A=rI$, then there is no symmetric $D$ that satisfies $A=SDS^T$.
+From \eqref{d_i}, the coefficients of $g(x)$ are computed as follows